CornellLabofOrnithology/auk/cran-comments.md

 # R CMD check results

-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERROR or WARNINGs.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+  Maintainer: ‘Matthew Strimas-Mackey <mes335@cornell.edu>’ Days since last update: 0

+  First submission failed checks on binary build, this patch fixes errors.